ivanzhelyazkov/erc-1363/README.md

 * Godmode token - token which allows an admin to transfer tokens between addresses at will

 * Bonding curve token - token which implements buy and sell using a bonding curve.
-The token starts at 0 total supply, and it's supply and price increases as people buy it
+The token starts at 0 total supply, and it's supply and price increases as people buy it.
+The curve used here is linear.
+Tokens are bought with ETH.

 All of the tokens implement ERC-1363 and all of it's functions:
-* transferAndCall, transferFromAndCall, approveAndCall

-Bonding Curve Token

-This smart contract is a Bonding Curve Token, which is a token (BCT) that follows a specific mathematical formula for determining its price.

-The contract's primary purpose is to implement a bonding curve mechanism, a mathematical formula that determines the price of the token in question.

-It implements the ERC20 standard for tokens and the Ownable standard from the OpenZeppelin library, which allows the contract to have an owner with specific privileges.
-The contract has several functions, including buy, sell, withdraw, and getCurrentPrice.

-The buy function allows users to purchase tokens with Ether and the sell function allows them to sell tokens at a 10% loss.

-The withdraw function allows the owner to withdraw any lost Ether and the getCurrentPrice function returns the current price of the token based on the bonding curve formula.
+* `transferAndCall`, `transferFromAndCall`, `approveAndCall`

+# Instructions for project

+All commands are in package.json.
+Make sure to run `npm i` first.

+To run tests:
+`npm run test`
+To get code coverage:
+`npm run coverage`
+To get gas reports:
+`npm run gas-report`
+To get slither static analysis report:
+`npm run slither`